Pulse Power: Unveiling the Top 10 Pulses That Pack a Nutritional Punch

 5. Faba Beans

-China is the world’s largest producer of Faba Beans due to its favorable climate and agricultural practices that have allowed for large-scale cultivation and export of this crop.
-They are highly valued in international markets due to their superior quality and flavor.
-For instance, according to the National Library of Medicine, China is the largest producer of Faba Bean, with an overall harvested area of 8.11×105 ha and a total production of 1.69 ×106 tons, accounting for 30% of global production.
+China is currently the world’s largest producer of faba beans, thanks to its favorable climate and advanced agricultural practices.
+Chinese faba beans are highly valued in international markets for their superior quality and taste.
+According to the National Library of Medicine, China accounts for approximately 30% of global faba bean production, with a harvested area of 811,000 hectares and an annual yield of 1.69 million tonnes.

 6. Pigeon Peas (Arhar)